Skip to content

 • Apple’s logo and products.

 In the same way as physical property, you can sell intellectual property.
 Therefore, it has financial value.
 Often, when other businesses buy companies, it is the intellectual property that is worth the most significant amount because this is where the brand’s value truly lies.
-Consequently, if you are a creative brand, you should commit to several intellectual property types that fit your business needs.
+Consequently, if you are a creative brand, you should commit to protecting several intellectual property types that fit your business needs.

 • dramatic works;